 ACT Water Resource Plan

-The ACT Government has prepared a draft ACT Water Resource Plan as part of its commitments under the Murray–Darling Basin Plan.
+The ACT Government is drafting an ACT Water Resource Plan as part of its commitments under the Murray–Darling Basin Plan.

 The draft ACT Water Resource Plan comprises: